Jay Maddock, PhD, FAAHB

-About Dr. Maddock
+About Jay Maddock

+He has served as principal investigator on over $18 million in extramural funding.
 Dean Maddock received his undergraduate degree in psychology and sociology, magna cum laude, from Syracuse University and his Master’s and Doctorate degrees in experimental psychology from the University of Rhode Island.